wenshui2008/iniparser/README.md

 And additionally a test file:

 * main.c

-Simply compile and run. build.sh is a linux build script.
+Simply compile and run.
+There is a visual studio 2010 project included, a simple linux build script build.sh.